Download delivery methods

 This approach can be problematic if several people buy and download the same thing at the same time, because there’s some garbage-collection that cleans up symlinks, and if that happens during someone’s download, the cleanup could break the download.

-Your Apache/Nginx logs may give you more insights about download-by-redirect downloads.
+For statistics or analytics, your Apache/Nginx logs may give you more insights about download-by-redirect downloads.
 You won’t find those in PHP logs.

 Serving files via a URL such as sharing Dropbox links

-If using Dropbox links for your file URLs, change the
+TIP: If using Dropbox links for your file URLs, change the

 &dl=1 on the “sharing link” that Dropbox gives you.
 This will make the download happen immediately, instead of the customer seeing the file open on the Dropbox website.